Chinas Jiangsu Sees GDP Up 4.7 Pct In Q1 - UrduPoint

 China's Jiangsu Sees GDP Up 4.7 Pct In Q1

-NANJING, (UrduPoint / Pakistan Point News - 25th Apr, 2023 ) :The gross domestic product (GDP) of east China's Jiangsu Province grew by 4.7 percent year on year in the first quarter of 2023, exceeding 2.9 trillion Yuan (about 419.7 billion U.S. Dollars), according to the provincial statistical bureau.
+NANJING, (UrduPoint / Pakistan Point News - 26th Apr, 2023 ) ::The gross domestic product (GDP) of east China's Jiangsu Province grew by 4.7 percent year on year in the first quarter of 2023, exceeding 2.9 trillion Yuan (about 419.7 billion U.S. Dollars), according to the provincial statistical bureau.

 The added values of Jiangsu's Primary, secondary, and tertiary industries in the first quarter were 63.4 billion yuan, 1.25 trillion yuan, and 1.6 trillion yuan, respectively, up 3 percent, 4.